cannonQ/ergo_socials_framework/docs/moderation-rules.md

 - Members are responsible for adapting their communication style when interacting with others.
 - Persistent sarcasm, baiting, or banter toward someone who does not interpret it as intended may be treated as harassment.
+[HOW MANY IS PERSISTENT; HOW TO MAKE KNOW IF CULTURAL]
 - Literal interpretation is not grounds for escalation or accusation.

 ---